There are different ways to plan your story depending on your own way of thinking.

 In the middle of the page on the other side, write the name of your Antagonist.
 Your Antagonist is motivated throughout your story to stop your Protagonist from getting what she wants.
 She could want the same thing, so to sing on the same stage at the same event, and only one of them can have it.
 Or, she is motivated to stop your Protagonist for her own reasons.
 Perhaps she’s an over protective parent.

 Once you’ve established who your Protagonist and Antagonist are and what they want, you know your story.
-So you can start to plan out the rest of the details.
+So you can start to work out the rest of the details as you plan your story.

 Your Protagonist and Antagonist will both have people in their lives that the talk to and depend on.
 For this story, perhaps they both have friends, singing teachers, agents.